ddfreyne/game-ai.cr/README.md

 This repository contains an AI for simple board games, written in [Crystal](http://crystal-lang.org/).

-**Experimental**, and incomplete.
-Next steps are to add a second game and make it more generic.
+It has an implementation of Othello and Connect Four.

 To build: